jackfrancis/kustodian/README.md

 # Kustodian

-The kustodian project is a Kubernetes-native solution to the problem of safely performing in-place node maintenance tasks.
+The Kustodian project is a Kubernetes-native solution to the problem of safely performing in-place node maintenance tasks.

 # Status of Project

-The kustodian set of tools are currently experimental.
+The Kustodian set of tools are currently experimental.

-# Purpose of kustodian
+# Purpose of Kustodian

 This project is inspired by [the Kured project](https://github.com/kubereboot/kured), which is the de facto standard Kubernetes tool for automating reliable, graceful node reboots in a cluster.